luiswirth/bsc-thesis/src/introduction.typ

 The prototypical second-order elliptic operator in FEEC is the *Hodge-Laplace operator* @douglas:feec-book, a generalization of the standard Laplace-Beltrami operator.
-Central to its analysis is *Hodge theory* @frankel:diffgeo, which provides the crucial link between this elliptic operator, the topology of the manifold via cohomology, and its kernel (the space of *harmonic forms*).
+Central to its analysis is *Hodge theory* @frankel:diffgeo, which provides the crucial link between the kernel of this elliptic operator (the *space of harmonic forms*) and the topology of the manifold via cohomology.
 Our implementation is guided by the goal of solving the Hodge-Laplace eigenvalue and source problems on the $n$D *de Rham complex* @douglas:feec-article.
-For both problems, we utilize a *mixed weak formulation* @douglas:feec-article, @douglas:feec-book.
+For both problems, we utilize a *mixed weak formulation* @douglas:feec-article,
+@douglas:feec-book.

 The choice of *Rust* @RustLang stems from its strong guarantees in memory safety, performance comparable to C/C++, and modern language features suitable for